 By Vedic Astro-Palmist Guylaine Vallée

 March is a beautiful month as it holds a lot of hope with the end of winter and the return of Spring.
 But in addition to a shift in season, March is a mystical month full of profound events supercharged with spiritual energy.
-It begins on March 7th with the Mahasamadhi of Paramahansa followed with Shivaratri, the day of veneration for Lord Shiva, which this year falls on the 8th, and the Mahasamadhi of Sri Yukteswar on the 9th.
+It begins on March 7th with the Mahasamadhi of Paramahansa Yogananda followed with Shivaratri, the day of veneration for Lord Shiva, which this year falls on the 8th, and the Mahasamadhi of Sri Yukteswar on the 9th.
 On the 17th we celebrate the Day of St. Patrick, the patron saint of Ireland, and the 19th marks the feast day of St. Joseph, patron of workers and the promise of a peaceful death.

-Then on Good Friday, March 29th there is the Mahasamadhi of Jesus, followed by the celebration of His resurrection on Easter Sunday, which this year falls on March 31st.
+Then on Good Friday, March 29th, there is the Mahasamadhi of Jesus, followed by the celebration of His resurrection on Easter Sunday, which this year falls on March 31st.

 Mahasamadhi is when a God‑illumined master makes a conscious exit from the body at the time of physical death.
 What is so auspicious about this month is we can all benefit from these powerful moments.
-Paramahansa explains that whenever a Great One leaves the planet through Mahasamadhi, he (or she) creates a spiritual portal we all can access and through which we can raise our consciousness and feel tremendous peace, bliss and joy especially on that day.
+Paramahansa explains that whenever a Great One leaves the planet through Mahasamadhi, he (or she) creates a spiritual portal we all can access and through which we can raise our consciousness and feel tremendous peace, bliss and joy, especially on that day.

 So, while experiencing transcendent feelings of joy may seem like a pipe dream or something only saints enjoy, we can all experience this profound state of peace in this lifetime through deep and dedicated meditation.
 So, take advantage of these mystical March portals by setting aside some quiet time to meditate.